eclipse-edc/IdentityHub/docs/developer/architecture/identity-trust-protocol/identity.hub.architecture.md

 - **Credential Service (CS)**.
 The CS manages [Verifiable Credentials](https://www.w3.org/TR/vc-data-model/).
   This includes read and write endpoints for Verifiable Presentations (VPs) and Verifiable Credentials (CS).
 - **DID Service (DIDS)**.
-The DCS is responsible for the creation, management and resolution of participant DIDs.
+The DIDS is responsible for the creation, management and resolution of participant DIDs.

 ## 1.2.
 EDC Foundation